What is a Store of Value and Why is Crypto Becoming One?

 The genesis of money

 That was when humans devised the concept of coins.
-Initially, the supply of coins was limited by the supply of the metal itself, which meant they possessed actual value.
-Then when paper notes were introduced, the banking ensured these too had actual value by backing them with gold; because gold itself is scarce, the notes acted as a decent store of value.
+Initially, the supply of coins was limited by the supply of the metal itself.
+This means the coins themselves possessed actual value.
+Then when paper notes were introduced, the banking ensured these too had actual value.
+In short, each note was backed by gold.
+Because gold itself is scarce, the notes acted as a decent store of value.

 And watered down money